fiskl-accounting/help-docs/docs/Tutorials/Banking/how-to-import-bank.md

 </details>

-## Troubleshooting common import issues
+## Troubleshooting Common Import Issues

 If you encounter problems during the import process, try these solutions: